shivammathur/setup-php/README.md

   php-version: '7.4'
   tools: composer:v2
 ```

+If you have specified composer plugins `prestissimo` or `composer-prefetcher` in tools, the latest stable version of `composer v1` will be setup.
+Unless some of your packages require `composer v1`, it is recommended to drop `prestissimo` and use `composer v2`.

 Version for other tools should be in `semver` format and a valid release of the tool.